Eastern Cascades forests

 - Norse Peak Wilderness Area, Wenatchee National Forest - central Washington

-The major types of threat in the ecoregion include the following: (1) logging; (2) livestock grazing in riparian areas and native shrub-steppe; (3) fire suppression; (4) spread of noxious weeds exacerbated by road building and fragmentation; and (5) hydroelectric dams and flood control.
-Congressionally imposed salvage logging levels remain the greatest threat to protecting biodiversity in the region.
+The major types of threat in the ecoregion include the following: (1) logging; (2) livestock overgrazing in riparian areas and native shrub-steppe; (3) overly aggressive fire suppression; (4) spread of alien species of weeds exacerbated by road-building and fragmentation; and (5) hydroelectric dams and flood control.
+Federally imposed salvage logging levels under the Obama administration remain the greatest threat to protecting biodiversity in the region.

-- determine areas most threatened by human impacts
+- Identify areas most threatened by human activities

-- describe existing spatial patterns of regional biodiversity and attempt to reconstruct historic patterns where and when possible
+- Describe existing spatial patterns of regional biodiversity and reconstruct historic patterns where possible

 - Inland Empire Public Lands Council